happyguyrj/cheatsheet/Docker.md

 - A REST API which is used to communicate between the client( Docker CLI ) and the server ( Docker Daemon ) The Docker daemon receives the command from the client and manages Docker objects, such as images, containers, networks, and volumes.
 The Docker client and daemon can either run on the same system, or you can connect a Docker client to a remote Docker daemon.
 They can communicate using a REST API, over UNIX sockets or a network interface.

+Docker which runs in the same operating system as its host.
+This allows it to share a lot of the host operating system resources.
+Also, it uses a layered filesystem (AuFS) and manages networking.

+#### AuFs
+- layered file system
+- have a read only part and a write part which are merged together.
+- One could have the common parts of the operating system as read only (and shared amongst all of your containers) and then give each container its own mount for writing.

 ## Technology Used in Docker
 - programming language used in Docker is GO
 - Docker takes advantage of various features of Linux kernel like namespaces and cgroups.